Warning: Do not read this blog on an empty stomach!

 What distributor can you start with?
 Indiamart is one of the most popular distributors preferred by food businesses with regard to supplies and ingredients.

-Test your food with a few customers.
+Test and validate your food with a few customers before proceeding full swing.
 This could be friends, family, or peers.
 Obtain feedback and work on the problem areas before you sell food online.
 Create WhatsApp groups for initial orders to manage orders easily.

 Every small business needs an online presence.
 It is easier to sell food online when you have an online store.
 You can choose to set up an online store for free with Instamojo and upgrade to a brand new premium store once you are familiar with the eCommerce business.

-For example – Rajlaxmi stores sell fresh Maharashtrian snacks to customers with the premium store.
+Rajlaxmi store sells fresh Maharashtrian snacks to customers with the premium store.